Tiptree Tea Room at The College, Writtle

 The Lordship offers home-made cakes, freshly made lunches and a substantial ‘specials’ menu, created from fresh and appealing ingredients.
 On warm summer days the patio is the perfect place to relax and unwind, just sit back and enjoy a friendly and efficient service.

 The tea room is a comfy retreat for those busy mums who have an hour or so free to catch up with friends.
 Alongside comfortable surroundings and excellent food, the tea room also stocks a some of your favourite ‘Tiptree’ conserves and gin liqueurs.

-Writtle: the tea room now stand on the site of a cattle shed and milking parlour.
-The tea room is in the grounds of Writtle Agricultural College, established in 1893 and now simply Writtle College, part of Essex University.
+Writtle: the tea room now stands on the site of a cattle shed and milking parlour.
+The tea room is in the grounds of the local College, established in 1893 and now simply Writtle University College.
 The building was restored and became a 'Tiptree' tea room in 2011.

 Named in the Little Domesday Book as a Royal demesne or manor of 194 households, the village is the site of one of King John's hunting lodges, sited just across the road from the tea room within the grounds of Writtle College and dating from around 1210 A.D.